Exclusive: China's mobile giants to take on Google's Play store - sources

 A prototype website says the platform will initially cover nine “regions” including India, Indonesia and Russia.

 Oppo and Vivo are both owned by Chinese manufacturer BBK Electronics.

-All four companies declined to comment for this story.
+Huawei, Oppo and Vivo declined to comment for this story.
+A Xiaomi spokesman denied Huawei’s involvement and said the GDSA “solely serves to facilitate the uploading of apps by developers to respective app stores of Xiaomi, OPPO and Vivo simultaneously.
+There’s no competing interest between this service and the Google Play store.”

 Google, whose services are banned in China, earned about $8.8 billion globally from the Play store in 2019, said Katie Williams, an analyst at Sensor Tower.
 Google also sells content such as movies, books and apps on the Play store and collects a 30% commission.